henpizza/NonogramSolver/README.md

 - Try to think out more features.

-- Try generating a nonogram with a fixed number of spaces.
+- Try generating nonograms with a fixed number of spaces.
 Perhaps with another machine learning model.

-- Try normalisation/standardisation.
+- Test normalisation/standardisation.

 - Test the algorithm with nonograms of various shapes.